-Our executive officers, directors and principal stockholders own a significant percentage of our stock and will be able to exert significant control over matters submitted to our stockholders for approval.
+Our executive officers, directors and principal stockholders own a significant percentage of our stock and will be able to exert significant control over matters submitted to our stockholders for approval.\

-As of June 1, 2014, our executive officers, directors and stockholders who own more than 5% of our outstanding common stock, together own shares representing approximately 60% of our common stock.
+As of November 3, 2014, our executive officers, directors and stockholders who own more than 5% of our outstanding common stock, together own shares representing approximately 60% of our common stock.
 Therefore, these stockholders will have the ability to influence us through this ownership position.
 These stockholders may be able to influence matters requiring stockholder approval.
 For example, these stockholders, acting together, may be able to control elections of directors, amendments to our organizational documents, or approval of any merger, sale of assets, or other major corporate action.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may believe are in your best interest as one of our stockholders.

-We have identified material weaknesses in our internal controls over financial reporting.
+We have identified material weaknesses in our internal controls over financial reporting.\

 Maintaining effective internal controls over financial reporting is necessary for us to produce accurate financial statements on a timely basis.
 We have previously identified material weaknesses in our internal control over financial reporting.
 We are currently in the process of remediating these material weaknesses by, among other things, designing and implementing new procedures and controls.
-Management continues to devote significant time and attention to remediating these material weaknesses and improving our internal controls, and we expect to continue to incur costs associated with implementing appropriate processes, which could include fees for additional audit and consulting services, which could negatively affect our financial condition and operating results.
+For example, in the second quarter of 2014, we hired a director of SEC reporting, who is supporting management to design, implement, execute, and monitor new and improved accounting systems, policies, processes and internal controls over financial reporting.
+In the third quarter of 2014, we designed, and are in the process of implementing, certain additional control activities that are intended to mitigate risks of material misstatement in certain accounting and disclosure identification processes.
+Management continues to devote significant time, attention, and resources to remediating these material weaknesses and improving our internal controls.
+We expect to continue to incur costs associated with implementing appropriate processes and internal controls, which could include new employee compensation costs and fees for additional audit and consulting services, which could negatively affect our financial condition and operating results.

-The requirements associated with being a public company will require significant company resources and management attention.
+The requirements associated with being a public company will require significant company resources and management attention.\

-We have recently completed our IPO and become subject to the reporting requirements of the Securities Exchange Act of 1934, as amended, or the Exchange Act, the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act, the listing requirements of the NASDAQ Global Market and other applicable securities rules and regulations.
+We have recently completed our IPO and have become subject to the reporting requirements of the Securities Exchange Act of 1934, as amended, or the Exchange Act, the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act, the listing requirements of the NASDAQ Global Market and other applicable securities rules and regulations.
 The Exchange Act requires that we file annual, quarterly and current reports with respect to our business and financial condition and maintain effective disclosure controls and procedures and internal control over financial reporting.
 In addition, subsequent rules implemented by the SEC and The NASDAQ Stock Market may also impose various additional requirements on public companies.
 As a result, we will incur additional legal, accounting and other expenses that we did not incur as a nonpublic company, particularly after we are no longer an "emerging growth company" as defined in the JOBS Act.
 Further, the need to establish the corporate infrastructure demanded of a public company may divert management's attention from implementing our growth strategy.
 We have made, and will continue to make, changes to our corporate governance standards, disclosure controls and financial reporting and accounting systems to meet our reporting obligations.
 However, the measures we take may not be sufficient to satisfy our obligations as a public company, which could subject us to delisting of our common stock, fines, sanctions and other regulatory action and potentially civil litigation.